Stop Begging Your Executives to Post: Build an Engine That Makes It Inevitable

 Frameworks are useful.
 Execution is what ships.
 Here’s the 30-day build plan:

-Week 1: Audit and Recruit
+Audit and Recruit

 Map your executive team’s current social presence.
 How many are active?
 What’s their current reach?
 Who has natural energy for this and who will need more support?
 Don’t try to activate everyone at once.
-Start with the 2-3 executives who are closest to being ready — the ones who already post occasionally or who’ve expressed interest in building their brand.
+Start with the 2–3 executives closest to being ready — the ones who already post occasionally or who’ve expressed interest in building their brand.

 Have a one-on-one conversation with each.
 Not “marketing needs you to post.”
 Instead: “I want to help you build your professional brand in a way that takes 30 minutes a week.
 Here’s what I’m proposing.”
 If they say no, respect it.
 Work with the ones who say yes and let results pull the others in.

-Week 2: Build the Ghostwriting Pipeline
+Build the Ghostwriting Pipeline

-- Key questions: What’s top of mind this week?
+This is where most marketing teams get stuck because they try to write executive content from scratch.
+Don’t.
+Instead, build a capture system: a 15-minute weekly call with each executive (recorded, transcribed).
+Key questions: What’s top of mind this week?
 What’s frustrating you about the industry?
 What did you learn from that customer call?
 What’s a contrarian opinion you hold that most people get wrong?
+Transcription becomes the raw material.
+The ghostwriter shapes it into posts.

-Week 3: Deploy the Tech Stack
+Deploy the Tech Stack

 Technology should match your maturity, not your aspirations.
 Start simple:

-Pilot stage ($0): Notion for content calendar, Slack for approvals, manual posting by marketing.
-This works for 2-3 executives producing 2-3 posts per week.
+Pilot stage ($0): Notion for the content calendar, Slack for approvals, manual posting by marketing.
+This works for 2–3 executives producing 2–3 posts per week.
 Don’t buy software until the process works.

 Growth stage ($500–2K/month): Tools like EveryoneSocial or PostBeyond for content libraries and scheduling.
 These add analytics and make it easy for executives to find and share company content in their own voice.